Utah Administrative Code

 B. Alternative Licensing Route

-(3) While beginning an alternative licensing program, an applicant shall be approved for employment under a letter of authorization for a maximum of one school year and may be employed under an ARL license for an additional two years.
+(3) while participating in an alternative licensing program, be approved for employment under an ARL license.
 An ARL program may not exceed three school years.

 C. All license applicants seeking a Level 1 Utah educator license or an area of concentration or an endorsement in an NCLB core academic subject area shall submit passing score(s) on a rigorous Board-designated content test, where tests are available, prior to the issuance of a renewable license or endorsement.